orlangure/gnomock/README.md

 the load, and containers fail to become healthy before they time-out.
 That's the reason Gnomock has a few separate build jobs, each running only a small subset of tests, one package at a time.

+### Containers fail to setup with a "File not found" error

+If you run `gnomock` as a server, you need to make sure the files you use in your setup are available inside `gnomock` container.
+Use `-v $(pwd):$(pwd)` argument to `docker run` to mount the current working directory under the same path inside the `gnomock` container.
+If you prefer to keep a permanent `gnomock` container running, you can mount your entire `$HOME` directory (or any other directory where you keep the code).